ladislavpr/vue-image-compare/README.md

 ## Thanks

 - [ctf0](https://github.com/ctf0) : for his multiple contributions :heart:
+- [Eslint](https://eslint.org) : super tool to find & fix problems
 - [FreeIcons.io](https://freeicons.io/material-icons-images/compare-icon-15244): for the logo/icon
+- [Github](https://github.com) : for all their great work year after year, pushing OSS forward
 - [Netlify](https://netlify.com) : awesome company that offers hosting for OSS
 - [Pixabay](https://pixabay.com) : for the free to use images
+- [Repo-checker](https://github.com/Shuunen/repo-checker) : eslint cover /src code and this tool the rest ^^
 - [Shields.io](https://shields.io) : nice looking badges to be proud of
 - [Travis-ci.org](https://travis-ci.org) : for providing free continuous deployments
+- [Vue](https://vuejs.org) : when I need a front framework, this is the one I choose <3

 ## License